What's the difference between dirt and soil?

 “Sustainable agriculture sustains the people and preserves the land”….
 (Tom Franzen)

-One of the words we hear almost daily, is sustainability and the inference that we all should be working toward it with our food production.
-And the answer to that is “soil health is synonymous with sustainability.”
+One of the words we hear almost daily, is sustainability and “soil health is synonymous with sustainability.”

 HOW ARE WE KILLING THE SOIL?

-- “waterlogging" -excessive irrigation of soils that are poorly drained for agricultural purposes.
+- “waterlogging" -excessive irrigation of soils that are poorly drained for agriculture.

 HOW CAN WE FIX THIS?

-- As farmers and gardeners, we can decrease disturbing the soil by tilling it less and less.
+- As farmers and gardeners, we can decrease disturbing the soil by tilling it less.

 -Can you see how the soil in the field on the right is more open to eroding than the green one in the background?

-- Keep the soil covered as much as possible with rotating crops and plant material - called ‘cover crops’ or by using mulch in our home gardens.
+- Keep the soil covered with rotating crops and plant material - called ‘cover crops’ and by using mulch in our home gardens.

 - Make sure we have a diversity of plants (and animals for farmers) to energize the soil

-If soil is covered all the time with living plants, the soil has an amazing ability to enable micro-organisms to feed the roots with nutrients, while reducing moisture loss through evaporation and lowering the temperature of the soil… which ultimately, reduces plant stress.
+If soil is covered all the time with living plants, it has an amazing ability to enable micro-organisms to feed the roots with nutrients, while reducing moisture loss through evaporation and lowering the temperature of the soil… which reduces plant stress.

 This is also true in our own gardens.
 We are the stewards of our land… no matter if our plot is a few hundred acres or a few square feet .